johannegg/Project-2---IT2810/README.md

 We will also make sure to increment "views" when someone views a song.

-Another future enhancement will be to address responsiveness, which is not yet included in the design.
-Currently, the layout and components does not adjust dynamically across different devices.
+Another future enhancement will be to address responsiveness, which is only included in the design of the home page.
+Currently, the layout and components does not adjust dynamically across different devices on the lyrics pages.
 For now, the design is best viewed on standard desktop resolutions.